pranaysuyash/sig_ext_fastapi_react/legal/EULA.md

 ---

 **SIGNATURE TOOLS LLC**
-[Your Company Address]
 support@signkit.work
 https://signkit.work

 **EULA Version**: 1.0
-**Date**: November 7, 2025
+**Date**: November 15, 2025

-**BY CLICKING "I ACCEPT" OR BY INSTALLING AND USING SIGNATURE EXTRACTOR, YOU ACKNOWLEDGE THAT YOU HAVE READ THIS EULA, UNDERSTAND IT, AND AGREE TO BE BOUND BY ITS TERMS AND CONDITIONS.**
+**BY CLICKING "I ACCEPT" OR BY INSTALLING AND USING SIGNKIT, YOU ACKNOWLEDGE THAT YOU HAVE READ THIS EULA, UNDERSTAND IT, AND AGREE TO BE BOUND BY ITS TERMS AND CONDITIONS.**